 For Will, going to Indonesia isn’t just another holiday with mum.
 It’s a new start, and the chance to ride an elephant called Oona.

 But then the tsunami hit – and Oona charges into the jungle, with her young rider desperately clinging on.

 "A WINNER.
 The puppetry is exquisite, with full-sized animals manipulated so they seem to breathe with documentary life.
 And as the sun goes down over Regent’s Park and Paul Anderson’s atmospheric lighting kicks in, THE MAGIC REALLY HITS YOU."

 "A role-swapping, puppet-wielding cast…team together to offer vivid suggestions of both the danger and beauty of this tropical wilderness…

+"It’s A CROWDPLEASER, mainly thanks to INSPIRING and ENERGETIC staging, namely some amazing puppet animals...brought to beautifully articulated life.
 This fairy-lit stage in Regent’s Park is one of the prettiest theatres in the world, and deserves to be on everyone’s summer night bucket list."

 "What an AUDACIOUS and IMAGINATIVE start this is to the season....stylishly directed by Timothy Sheader and Dale Rooks.
 And those puppets are things of never-ending beauty."

 Whats On Stage

 "This ABSORBING VISUAL FEAST gradually develops from a lost-in-the-jungle survival story into a morality tale that pitches a brave child against murderous poachers intent on killing endangered wildlife for profit.
 The animals, all magnificent life-size puppets designed by Finn Caldwell and Toby Olié, are played with tender warmth and humour by their 'handlers', with Oona the elephant exuding charm and courage."